Banned Book Club: Critical reception

 The book was well received by critics in South Korea, where the book is set, and in the United States.
 The U.S. School Library Journals review stated, "Overall, this is a highly recommended title.
 Readers will want to discuss what life is like under a dictatorship," and Publishers Weekly wrote, "Hyun Sook's irresistible memoir conveys her political (and social) awakening with equal measures of hilarity and comedy alongside moments of sheer terror as her eyes are opened to the brutal nature of the regime."
 The illustrator, Ko Hyung-Ju also received high praise, "In recreating such difficult history, artist Ko finds a remarkable balance of humor and bleakness, of youthful tenacity and growing cynicism.
 From joyous mask dances to bored classrooms to tortuous jail cells, Ko captures Kim's activist-as-a-young-student journey with an affecting resonance sure to inspire today's youthful generation of tenacious changemakers."
 In 2021 the book was named a "Great Graphic Novel for Teens" by YALSA (Young Adult Library Services Association) a division of the American Library Association.
 It was also named one of the best books of the year by NPR, Texas Library Association, New York Public Library, and The Junior Library Guild.

 Awards

 Winner of the Freeman Award, meant to "recognize quality books for children and young adults that contribute meaningfully to an understanding of East and Southeast Asia."

-Nominated for an Eisner Award for Best Memoir.
+The book was nominated for the 2021 Eisner Award for Best Graphic Memoir.

 Censorship

-In April of 2023 Banned Book Club was temporarily removed from library bookshelves in Florida's Clay County School District as part of a larger effort to censor over 100 books in school libraries.
+In April 2023, Banned Book Club was temporarily removed from library bookshelves in Florida's Clay County School District as part of a larger effort to censor over 100 books in school libraries.

+Sequels

+Banned Book Club was followed by No Rules Tonight and Good Old Fashioned Korean Spirit, which were released in 2024 and 2025 respectively and continue the story.
+Ko Hyung-Ju was not involved in the sequels, with Ryan Estrada providing the art.